Burrell College of Osteopathic Medicine (BCOM)

 - Science course elective (3 credit hours).

 - A letter from a physician.
-(1 letter) Any ONE of them:
+(1 letter)

 - A letter from the pre-medical/health advisory committee, which includes the names of departments of the members of the committee.
 (1 letter)